The Knee Injury and Osteoarthritis Outcome Score (KOOS)

-The Knee Injury and Osteoarthritis Outcome Score (KOOS) is a widely used patient-reported ouctome measure (PROM) for research purposes in experimental studies and large-scale databases.
+The Knee Injury and Osteoarthritis Outcome Score (KOOS) is a widely used patient-reported outcome measure (PROM) for research purposes in experimental studies and large-scale databases.
 One of the strongest points of KOOS is that it can be used for both short-term and long-term patient outcome monitoring, which makes it a very unique tool.

 The development of KOOS was based on the idea that traumatic knee injuries often cause simultaneous damage to multiple structures (ligaments, menisci, cartilage, etc.), which frequently leads to the development of osteoarthritis in later life.

-In order to follow patients after a trauma and gain insight into their changing symptoms and function over time, a measure was needed to help capture patient outcomes at different intervals, not just in the short or long term.
+In order to follow patients after trauma and gain insight into their changing symptoms and function over time, a measure was needed to help capture patient outcomes at different intervals, not just in the short or long term.
 Thus, KOOS was born.

 Other tools are focused on short-term outcomes, like the Lysholm Knee Scoring System, while tools like WOMAC are focused on the long-term.
 KOOS bridges this gap and it can be used for follow-up of both sets of patients: those that require monitoring for acute injury and those that require it for chronic ongoing conditions.